 - A compression of 300.0 lbs. or under, and dynamic stiffness of 5500.0 pounds

-Main Takeaway: An ASA ball comes off the bat slower and doesn’t go as far
+Main Takeaway: A USA/ASA ball comes off the bat slower and doesn’t travel as far.

 - 12-inch Classic M balls